abegole/UCLA-Dining-Scraper/README.md

+--BROKEN, UCLA WEBSITES NO LONGER POST INFORMATION IN THIS WAY--

 CRITICAL - Must install openpyxl, lxml, & Pandas to run IMPORTANT - you will have to use auto-py-to-exe to convert the file to the appropriate .exe.